 What is Gastroparesis?

-Gastroparesis, also referred to as stomach paralysis, is a gastrointestinal disorder where-in inadequate processing of food materials in the stomach hinders gastric emptying.
+Gastroparesis, also referred to as stomach paralysis, is a gastrointestinal disorder wherein inadequate processing of food materials in the stomach hinders gastric emptying.
 Normally, the stomach muscles perform spontaneous movement using muscular contraction to churn food and deliver it to the small intestine in a consistent manner to allow the food to mix with the digestive juices found in the small intestine, liver, and pancreas.
-However, weakened stomach muscles as a result of gastroparesis prevents the stomach from processing food thoroughly, reducing or stopping motility.
+However, weakness of the muscles of the stomach in gastroparesis prevents the stomach from processing food thoroughly, reducing or stopping motility.

-Gastroparesis occurs mostly in women, occupying almost 80% of cases.
-Statistics have also shown that 40 women and 10 men experience gastroparesis out of a population of 100,000 people.
+Gastroparesis occurs mostly in women, consisting of almost 80% of cases.
+Statistics from the National Institute of Health (2018) have also shown that 40 women and 10 men experience gastroparesis in every population of 100,000 people.

-Gastroenterologist, Dr. Nanda notes that gastroparesis has several categories: diabetic gastroparesis, idiopathic gastroparesis, and post-surgical gastroparesis.
+Gastroenterologist Dr. Kavin Nanda noted that gastroparesis has several categories: diabetic gastroparesis, idiopathic gastroparesis, and post-surgical gastroparesis.

-Diabetic gastroparesis refers to the type of gastroparesis that occurs due to the damage to the vagus nerve that controls stomach muscle contraction.
+Diabetes is the most common cause of gastroparesis.
+It occurs due to damage to the vagus nerve that controls stomach muscle contraction.
 A damaged vagus nerve cannot send signals to the stomach muscles to process food.
 This nerve can be impaired as a complication of diabetes.

 Some people also experience gastroparesis after a surgical operation, mostly on the gastrointestinal tract.
 This can be caused by an inadvertent disruption of the vagus nerve during operations like fundoplication, heart or lung transplant, or peptic ulcer surgery.

-Other suspected causes of gastroparesis involve blood mineral imbalance, specifically potassium, magnesium, and calcium.
-Hypothyroidism or the lack of production of thyroid hormones is also a possible cause as well as high glucose within the body.
+Other causes of gastroparesis involve blood mineral imbalance, specifically potassium, magnesium, and calcium.
+Hypothyroidism or the lack of production of thyroid hormones is also a possible cause, as well as high glucose within the body.

-More serious considerations for causes of gastroparesis are viral infection within the GI tract like gastroenteritis; connective tissue diseases like scleroderma; autoimmune GI dysmotility (AGID); or Parkinson’s Disease and multiple sclerosis.
+More serious causes of gastroparesis are viral infection within the GI tract like gastroenteritis, connective tissue diseases like scleroderma, autoimmune GI dysmotility (AGID), Parkinson’s disease, multiple sclerosis, and amyloidosis.
 It is also possible for people with anorexia nervosa to temporarily experience gastroparesis until they resume their normal food and liquid intake.